Arrival day is Sunday June 25, with a specific window of hours for arrival. Departure day is Sunday July 23, again with a window.

-Camp is 20 minutes from Amtrak's Springfield MA station, where it is easy to find people and there are no security lines.
+Our location is 20 minutes from Amtrak's Springfield MA station, where it is easy to find people and there are no security lines.
 Springfield has about 8 daily north-south trains each way (from Washington, New York and New Haven) and one east-west train each way (from Boston on the east and Chicago, Cleveland, and upstate New York on the west).

 Like the airlines, Amtrak runs an Unaccompanied Minors (UM) program.
 Unlike with airlines it is free, but it is also restrictive.
 For details, click here.
 In particular, any UM 14 or under must participate in it, cannot change trains, and must travel entirely between 6am and 9pm.
 You also cannot buy UM tickets online.

 Caution: Several of the scheduled trains to Springfield from the south involve a change to a shuttle train at New Haven.
 You cannot book these as a UM.
 You must travel on one of the occasional Northeast Regional trains that go to Springfield, or the Vermonter.

 However, up to 2 kids traveling with an adult travel for half price, so the price of 2 kids and an adult is the same as the price of 2 kids, and then the UM restrictions don't apply.
 Furthermore, train prices are much lower than airfare (if bought well in advance) and travel is much more comfortable.
 Check out Amtrak's website.